-- It all depends on your purpose statement! - If the function needs additional information that is not in the arguments, then you need an invariant to document the needed information - It is up to each caller of the function to make sure that the invariant is true at every call.
+- It all depends on your purpose statement! - If the function needs additional information to fulfill its stated purpose, and that information is not in the arguments, then you need an invariant to document the needed information. - It is up to each caller of the function to make sure that the invariant is true at every call.